LCAD-UFES/carmen_lcad/src/voice_interface/README.md

 #### 7.1.2.
 Em C++

-- Salve o conteudo abaixo no arquivo c_post_example.cpp:

--  No terminal:
+- At the terminal:

 ```sh
 gedit c_post_example.cpp &
 ```

- - Conteúdo:
+ - Add the content below to the file and save it:

 ```c
  #include <iostream>